anasshaheen/edu_ins/README.md

 ---

+The application uses GraphQL API with Apollo Server, MongoDB, Redis for the caching and AWS S3 for storage.

-This application is meant to manage the entities of a small education instutions from teachers to courses and students.
+This application manages the entities of a small education instutions from teachers to courses, students and students marks.

 ## Usage